bszonye/civ7-town-trix/README.md

 ## unique building guides
-highlighted unique districts in the building placement lens.  all districts with unique building appear in Culture purple, to help you find them again when placing the second building (and to help you avoid placing non-unique buildings there by mistake).
+highlighted unique districts in the building placement lens.  all districts with a unique building appear in Culture purple, to help you find them again when placing the second building (and to help you avoid placing non-unique buildings there by mistake).